-It reveals the information’s about your website traffic and audience demographics.
+It reveals the information about your website traffic and audience demographics.

 3. Social Monitoring:

 It will summarize the popularity of your website on the social networks.
-It even reproduces the social informations like latest tweets, shares and likes on Facebook, LinkedIn profile information etc.
+It even reproduces social information like latest tweets, shares and likes on Facebook, LinkedIn profile information, etc.

 This section will reveal the mobile version of your website.
 Your site’s adherence to mobile optimization best practices is also evaluated.